The X Caddis, with its trailing Zelon shuck, can emulate both the dun and emerger stages of a hatching caddis.

 - Tiemco TMC 100 dry fly hook or equivalent in #14 through #18

 - Uni Thread 6/0 in Olive Dun or Brown

 - Zelon fiber in ginger color (or Antron yarn as a substitute)

 - Dark brown or olive dubbing for the body (Antron dubbing is a good choice or Superfine Dry Fly dubbing)

 Lay down a thread base and tie in a small bunch of Zelon or Antron fibers to make the trailing shuck.

 Then dub a slender tapered body finishing slightly short of the hook eye to leave enough room to tie in the wing.

 Tie in one of two small CDC feathers as an underwing.
 The feather tips should protrude to a point level with the hook bend.

-Before trimming the deer hair, lift the fibres back with you left hand and form a thread head between the eye and the deer hair bunch.
-Then whip finish and cut off the fibres on a 45 angle to form the head.
-(If you cut the head first, the shorter head fibres often become trapped when you are trying to whip finish.)
+Before trimming the deer hair, lift the fibers back with your left hand and form a thread head between the eye and the deer hair bunch.
+Then whip finish and cut off the fibers at a 45 angle to form the head.
+(If you cut the head first, the shorter head fibers often become trapped when you are trying to whip finish.)

 Trim off the trailing shuck so it is roughly half the length of the hook shank.